GriceTurrble/django-bootstrap-template/CHANGELOG/2020-08-14__bells_and_whistles.md

-# Changelog

-## 2020-08-17 - Changed from Dependabot.com to GitHub Dependabot proper.

-Just a bit of housekeeping here.
-Now uses GitHub Dependabot (config defined in `.github/dependabot.yml`) instead of the older Dependabot.com config.

-I got on this partly due to an issue with the dynamic `requirements.txt` file in the project template, which includes some Jinja2 template syntax to change some dependencies dynamically.
-Dependabot showed it can't read those lines, so dependency checking was disabled.
-This led to writing a compiled version of the requirements file, `.github/dependabot_reqs/requirements.txt`.

-This is all strictly project internals, and no changes have been made to the project template itself; but I figured I'd leave notes behind for myself and anyone else who might be curious. :)

-## 2020-08-14 - Environment variable support, database and license selection, README, `pytest` support, and some bells and whistles
+# 2020-08-14 - Environment variable support, database and license selection, README, `pytest` support, and some bells and whistles

 Template updated with some helpful features: